 1. IBS on its own might not be enough

 Though you might consider IBS to be your primary problem, it is still important to include other disabling conditions in your application.
 This will help strengthen your claim so that even if your history of IBS does not persuade the reviewing officer to grant you any benefits, your other conditions might.
 Illnesses that are often linked to IBS include anxiety, depression, fibromyalgia, and chronic pain.

 2. There are arbitrary time limits on disability payments

 Insurance companies can terminate your disability benefits without prior notice.
-This could come within months or even just weeks after your claim was approved.
+This could come months or even weeks after your claim was approved.
 It is common practice in the industry, though it is highly unethical.
 The issue with this is that IBS is a lifelong illness with no absolute cure.
-Just when you seem to be completely fine, it could quickly flare up again.
-Your insurance company might take a look at your social media posts or ask for an update from your doctor and conclude that because your symptoms have disappeared, then you must be “cured” from IBS.
+When you seem completely fine, it could quickly flare up again.
+Your insurance company might look at your social media posts or ask for an update from your doctor and conclude that because your symptoms have disappeared, you must be “cured” of IBS.
 At that point, they can quickly stop giving your benefits even without notifying you or giving you a chance to explain.

 3. Employers are expected to comply with unreasonable accommodations

 Insurance companies believe that employers should adjust to accommodate their employees who are suffering from IBS.
 Some of these accommodations are unreasonable as they might be too expensive to implement, disrupt the normal flow of work, and contribute to the overall poor performance of the organization.
 While it could be reasonable to allow flexible working hours for an employee with IBS, it might be impractical to build a new restroom close to that worker’s area to shorten the time of any bathroom breaks.
 This puts you in a tough position trying to deal with the demands of your insurance company and employer.

 How to Win Disability Benefits for Irritable Bowel Syndrome in Canada